Last Updated on

 I don’t put my phone on my desk at work.

 I’ve recently started making it really difficult for myself to absent-mindedly check my phone while I’m working.
 If I leave it somewhere across the room, I have to get up and walk to even check it.
-Not only does this give me some more exercise, it ensures I’m not distracted from every notification that pops up.
+Not only does this give me some more exercise, but it also ensures I’m not distracted from every notification that pops up.

 I block Facebook after five minutes using Freedom.